-Some of my favorite types of things to buy at the day after Christmas sales are wrapping paper, bows, ribbon, gift tags, stockings, Christmas lights, and Christmas décor.
+Some of my favorite types of things to buy on the day after Christmas sales are wrapping paper, bows, ribbon, gift tags, stockings, Christmas lights, and Christmas décor.

 One side note here about Christmas paper: It has been my experience that waiting a couple of weeks after Christmas to buy things like Christmas paper and bows will save you the most money.
 We are often able to get these items 90% off and there is still a pretty wide selection available.

-5. Start saving at least 6 months in advance
+5. Start budgeting for Christmas at least 6 months in advance